facile-it/facile-it.github.io/content/blog/eng/on-living-documentation.md

 The point is that every kind of information that “decorates” the code, gives it some context, and functions as a way to transfer knowledge (even from yourself of today to yourself of the future) is documentation.

-Moreover, since most of this stuff needs always to be up-to-date because it is needed by the application to run (or to deploy), you can be assured that it will be always accurate and can become the single source of truth.
+Moreover, since most of this stuff always needs to be up-to-date because the application needs it to run (or be deployed), you can be assured that it will always be accurate and may become the single source of truth.

-If anything, the problem of this kind of knowledge is its fragmentation and / or obfuscation.
-Not to mention the worst case scenario, that that knowledge is only in the developer’s mind and in the code we can read only its consequences.
+If anything, the problem with this kind of knowledge is its fragmentation and/or obfuscation.
+Not to mention the worst case scenario, which is when that knowledge is only in the developer's mind and we can only read its consequences in the code.

 > Documentation accelerates delivery because it shortens the time to rebuild your mental model of the system to work on.
 >